Chipotle Mexican Grill: March 2008 hepatitis

-April 2008 norovirus outbreak
+April 2008 norovirus

 In 2008, Chipotle was implicated in a norovirus outbreak in Kent, Ohio, where over 400 people became ill after eating at a Chipotle restaurant.
 Officials at the Ohio Department of Health said that the outbreak was caused by Norovirus Genotype G2.
 Many of the victims were students at Kent State University.
 The initial source of the outbreak was never found.

-2015 outbreaks

-July 2015 E. coli outbreak
+July 2015 E. coli

 In early November 2015, The Oregonian reported that there was a little-known E. coli outbreak that had occurred earlier in July in which five people were infected with the O157:H7 strain of E. coli.
 The outbreak was traced to a single Chipotle location in Seattle and that the incident was not publicized at that time.
 Seattle public health officials defended their actions at that time by saying that the outbreak was over by the time they made an association with Chipotle.
 Health officials were unable to trace the source of the July outbreak and said that the cause of the July outbreak is unrelated to the October/November outbreak.